robbintt/patternbook/README.md

 ##### Future

+- Need to move the private section of the dotfiles into its own role so there isn't any code duplication.

 - pip role should regenerate virtualenvs for that device, if necessary
 - rebooter isn't working for some reason.
 The sleep command probably needs to be a shell...